rust-embedded/cargo-binutils/README.md

 subcommand is used from within a Cargo project.

-*Disclaimer* Note that `cargo-binutils` simply proxies the LLVM tools in the `llvm-tools-preview` component and the Rust project makes no guarantee about the availability and the CLI of these tools -- i.e. the availability and CLI of these tools may change as new Rust releases are made.
+*Disclaimer* Note that `cargo-binutils` simply proxies the LLVM tools in the `llvm-tools` component and the Rust project makes no guarantee about the availability and the CLI of these tools -- i.e. the availability and CLI of these tools may change as new Rust releases are made.